Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+	- Added a way for server operators to disable showing the team stats section of the end game stats.
+Servers can toggle it with "sv_plus endstatsteambreakdown true/false" in console or modifying NS2PlusServerConfig.json.

 - 31/01/2015
 	- Fixed bug where opening the stats before they'd show up automatically at end-round would leave the mouse cursor stuck on the screen.
 	- Fixed edge case where if the only stats available were Marine Commander drops, the client would not display any stats even after receiving them.